YottaDB/YDBDoc/ProgGuide/ioproc.rst

 key_name is case-sensitive and must match a key name in the "files" section of the ydb_crypt_config file.
 The optional IV specifies an initialization vector to use for encryption and decryption.

-For more information and an example, refer to the description of `KEY <./ioproc.html#id3>`_ deviceparameter of OPEN.
+For more information and an example, refer to the description of :ref:`KEY <key-open>` deviceparameter of OPEN.

 ~~~~~~~
 LENGTH